stgoa/portfolio/README.md

 # portfolio

-automation of the integration of jsonresumes &amp; latex templates
+automation of the integration of linkedin, jsonresumes &amp; latex templates (pending)

+To do:

+- documentationgit